dentarg/auth0-blog/_posts/2017-07-13-real-world-angular-series-part-6.markdown

   ...
 ```

 Only admin users should be able to add, update or delete events.
-This endpoint needs `jwtCheck` _and_ `adminCheck` middleware.
+This endpoint needs `jwtCheck` _and_ `adminCheck` middleware functions.
 Then we'll use the `find()` method to look for an event with the request's `title`, `location`, and `startDatetime`.
 If an event exists that matches all these fields, it's safe to say that we're trying to create a duplicate of an existing event and we should send an error.

 If no `existingEvent` can be found, then we can create a `new Event()` with the data from the request body and `save()` it to MongoDB, handling errors if necessary and sending the new `event` data back in the response.